 What is the activation process?

-Charcoal can be ‘activated’ in a few different ways.
+We can ‘activate’ charcoal in a few different ways.

-Firstly, it can be physically activated.
+Firstly, we can physically activate it.
 This involves either a combination of pyrolysis and oxidation, or just oxidation on its own.
 Oxidation involves exposing the charcoal to carbon dioxide, oxygen or steam at temperatures of usually around 600 – 1200°C.(1)

-Alternatively, it can be chemically activated by applying acids like phosphoric acid or sodium hydroxide, followed by pyrolysis.(1)
+Alternatively, we can chemically activate it by applying acids like phosphoric acid or sodium hydroxide, followed by pyrolysis.(1)

 The point of both processes is to treat the charcoal to expand its surface area.
 The aim is to make it as porous as possible.
 Incredibly, there are so many tiny cracks and crevices in activated charcoal that one teaspoonful has the same surface area as an entire football field!(2)

 This gives it a fantastic capacity for adsorption.